Events Calendar

 Political Studies Association Annual Lecture Offers Insight into UK 2024 General Election

-The recent results from two by-elections in traditionally Tory constituencies that swung to Labour renewed global attention on the next United Kingdom general election scheduled for 2024 or the first month of 2025.
+The results in 2023 from two by-elections in traditionally Tory constituencies that swung to Labour renewed global attention on the next United Kingdom general election now scheduled for July 4, 2024.
 What lessons do political science research offer us for interpreting the upcoming vote and the voters themselves?

 Kate Dommett, professor of digital politics at the University of Sheffield, and Sir John Curtice, senior research fellow at the National Centre for Social Research and professor of politics at the University of Strathclyde, plan to delve deep into that question at the upcoming Political Studies Association’s annual lecture.
-The online event starts at 4 p.m.
-UK time on Thursday, November 2.
+The online event was held on November 2, 2023.

 Lecturers